 During 2004 and 2005 he was Program Manager at The Rodale Institute, an agricultural research institution in Kutztown, PA, where he oversaw development of an economic modeling program to compare the profitability of organic and conventional cropping systems.
 In 2006 he was hired to launch Heritage Organics, a startup in Doylestown, PA charged with building the sustainable agriculture infrastructure in the Mid-Atlantic states, and in 2007 to organize an industry association for the promotion or organic lawn and landscape care, the SafeLawns Foundation.

 Ogden studied Environmental Journalism as part of the Honors College BDIC program at UMass / Amherst, received a Regents Bachelor's degree from Shepherd University, Shepherdstown, WV, and an MS in Environmental Science from Green Mountain College, Poultney, VT with a concentration in Communications.
-He currently teaches at both institutions.
+He is currently an adjunct lecturer at both institutions.

 At the University of Massachusetts he authored research reports on container deposit legislation, pre-introduction safety tests of artificial sweeteners, and an incident of sick building syndrome at the University.
 He also interned at the Environmental Study Conference, in the U.S. Congress, where he was the acid rain specialist and liaison for Earth Day 1980.

 He has lectured at botanical gardens and professional and amateur symposia in most regions of the United States.
 In 1995 he conducted a month long lecture tour of the Czech Republic dealing with sustainable gardening and agricultural practices under the auspices of Volunteers in Overseas Cooperative Assistance (VOCA / USAID) and in 2013 he conducted a similar tour of the Repulic of Belarus with the support of CNFA and USAID.